Singulart: History

 SINGULART was founded in 2017 by Denis Fayolle, Brice Lecompte, and Vera Kempf with the mission to empower artists all over the globe.

 Prior to founding SINGULART, Kempf had developed a pastry restaurant known as the Carré Paris.

 In March 2021, SINGULART curated a collection of art pieces inspired by the COVID-19 pandemic.
 SINGULART also organized "Les Singulières," a week of events highlighting women in art in honor of International Women's Day, in March 2021.

-The online shop has exhibited works by artists such as Julia Bright, Andre Schulze, Alisha Marie Anglin, and Ruslan Khais.
+The online shop has exhibited works by artists such as Grégory Herpe, Julia Bright, Andre Schulze, Alisha Marie Anglin, and Ruslan Khais.
 They also distribute works by artists such as Hong Kong-based artist Michael Andrew Law.
 Marion Sailhen is currently the gallery's head curator.

 SINGULART was featured in the sixth episode of the documentary series Deal, produced by Maddyness and DocuSign.

 In 2022, SINGULART launched a design furniture section to support and empower designers as well.